 The Story Behind Our Stores

-- Goodwill has 67 stores in 45 Kentucky communities, each providing 8-20 jobs and collectively repurposing/recycling more than 50 million pounds of used goods annually.
+- We operate 68 stores in 45 communities and keep more than 20 million pounds of used goods out of landfills each year.

 OUR STRATEGIC CAPABILITIES